 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that one characteristic-based variable was needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, Major 025950 (Ardmore II, a plat of grade 9 homes built in 2007) was generally at a higher assessment level than the rest of the population.
+The analysis results showed that several characteristic-based, plat-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, parcels in Sub Area 1 with 2 living units and parcels in Major 679970 The Pines at the Highlands were generally at lower assessment levels while parcels in Major 947758 Windstone Div 5 and parcels in Neighborhood 300 not including Major 173530 Concord Place were generally at higher assessment levels than the rest of the population.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 1,040 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 930 useable residential sales in the area.

-Sales used in the valuation model were time adjusted to January 1, 2017.
+Sales used in the valuation model were time adjusted to January 1, 2020.
 The chosen adjustment model was developed using multiple regression.
 An explanatory adjustment table is included in this report.